AviShmueli/AlgoToDo/AlgoToDo/plugins/phonegap-plugin-push/docs/API.md

 When you send a message to GCM using that ID, what it does is look up the APNS registration ID on it's side and forward the message you sent to GCM on to APSN to deliver to your iOS device.

-Make sure that the certificate you build with matches your `gcmSandbox` value.
+Make sure that the certificate you build with matches your `fcmSandbox` value.

-- If you build your app as development and set `gcmSandbox: false` it will fail.
+- If you build your app as development and set `fcmSandbox: false` it will fail.
-- If you build your app as production and set `gcmSandbox: true` it will fail.
+- If you build your app as production and set `fcmSandbox: true` it will fail.
-- If you build your app as development and set `gcmSandbox: true` but haven't uploaded the development certs to Google it will fail.
+- If you build your app as development and set `fcmSandbox: true` but haven't uploaded the development certs to Google it will fail.
-- If you build your app as production and set `gcmSandbox: false` but haven't uploaded the production certs to Google it will fail.
+- If you build your app as production and set `fcmSandbox: false` but haven't uploaded the production certs to Google it will fail.

 > Note: The integration between GCM and APNS is a bit finicky.
 Personally, I feel it is much better to send pushes to Android using GCM and pushes to iOS using APNS which this plugin does support.